guppyexpress/Pi_1/README.md

 ## LightHouse BaseStation v1 for Pimax Headsets

-This tool looks for Pimax Headset (5k+ at least) then wake up and control the timeout of LightHouse Base Stations v1
+This tool looks for Pimax Headsets then wake up and control the timeout of LightHouse Base Stations v1

 ## Informations